mediasp/hold/README.md

 You can wire them up yourself if you want, but Persistence::Sequel also supports the use of Wirer, a dependency injection library, to wire up repositories.
 It's recommended to use this if the data model you're persisting has more than a handful of inter-related object types, as it would be quite a pain to do it manually.
 If you choose to use Wirer you'll find that subclasses of Persistence::Sequel::IdentitySetRepository automatically expose the Wirer::Factory::Interface required for them to be added into a container and hooked up with their dependencies.

 ### Extensible PropertyMapper interface

+### Using multiple tables / mapping different properties to different tables

 ### Class-table and single-table inheritance mapping